 Looking for a psychology conversion course?
 Our MSc Psychology degree is an online conversion course, fully accredited by the British Psychological Society.

-It is an online conversion course, fully accredited by the British Psychological Society, designed to help students with a non-Psychology degree gain a Psychology Master's qualification.
+This is an an online conversion course, fully accredited by the British Psychological Society (BPS), designed to help students with a non-Psychology degree gain a Psychology Master's qualification.

-This course has been designed for students wanting to pursue careers in chartered areas of psychology who need to gain relevant work experience.
-Therefore, this distance learning (online) course allows you to study around your own commitments, reflecting the inclusivity at the heart of Birmingham City University.
+This course has been designed for students wanting to pursue careers in chartered areas of psychology who need to gain the psychological background in order to gain the accreditation by the BPS.
+This distance learning (online) course allows you to study around your own commitments, reflecting the inclusivity at the heart of Birmingham City University.

 Visit our School site for more student work and extra information.